docker/cli/docs/reference/commandline/run.md

 For in-depth information about volumes, refer to [manage data in containers](https://docs.docker.com/storage/volumes/)

 ### <a name="mount"></a> Add bind mounts or volumes using the --mount flag

-The `--mount` flag allows you to mount volumes, host-directories and `tmpfs` mounts in a container.
+The `--mount` flag allows you to mount volumes, host-directories, and `tmpfs` mounts in a container.

-The `--mount` flag supports most options that are supported by the `-v` or the `--volume` flag, but uses a different syntax.
+The `--mount` flag supports most options supported by the `-v` or the `--volume` flag, but uses a different syntax.
 For in-depth information on the `--mount` flag, and a comparison between `--volume` and `--mount`, refer to [Bind mounts](https://docs.docker.com/storage/bind-mounts/).